Gav2011/MGuard/README.md

 ---

-## What is MITA?
+## What is MGuard?

-MITA is a **lightweight network intelligence agent** that deploys in seconds.
+MGuard is a **lightweight network intelligence agent** that deploys in seconds.
 It continuously scans your LAN and WAN, assigns every discovered IP an evidence-based threat score from 0–100, and alerts you before an intrusion becomes a breach.

 ---